 This page is a collaboration between Fancy Comma, LLC and Nidhi Parekh of The Shared Microscope.
-For the most up-to-date vaccine news and updates, subscribe to The Shared Microscope’s COVID-19 vaccine newsletter.
 Keep reading to learn more about the COVID-19 vaccines currently in development.

 Here’s everything you need to know about the most promising COVID-19 vaccines, what they’re made of, and how they work.
 As these vaccines are proven safe and effective and obtain FDA approval (via Emergency Use Authorization or EUA), we’ll add that here, too.

 Bookmark this page and check back often for updates.

 Table of Contents:

 - Johnson and Johnson